Skip to Main Content

 Here is how this works in practice.
 We place line producers who own the budget and the physical execution of a production, taking a project from a costed schedule through to delivered wrap.
 Our network is centred on Cape Town and Johannesburg, where a deep, top-tier community of line producers has been built on decades of servicing global features, streaming series and large-scale commercials.
 The line producers we supply prepare detailed budgets, negotiate crew and supplier deals, manage cash flow and steer the production through its schedule, and they know exactly how to structure a project to qualify for South Africa's DTIC rebates.

 Here is the short of it.
 We match each line producer to your genre, scale and shooting plan, and they set up closely with the production manager, production coordinator and heads of department.
-Because English is the working language of the industry and the country uses the cost-competitive South African rand, line producers can deliver top-tier production value at budgets well below European or North American equivalents, while keeping rebates paperwork, qualifying-spend tracking and local accounting in good order.
+Because English is the working language of the industry and the country uses the cost-competitive South African rand, line producers can deliver top-tier production value at budgets well below European or North American equivalents, while keeping rebates forms, qualifying-spend tracking and local accounting in good order.

 ACT 03